Optimal Delay Compensation in Networked Predictive Control: Error Trade - off in NPC

-With the state roll-out error \eqref{eq:rollout} and the open-loop error \eqref{eq:OpenLoopComplete} at hand, we may now define the resulting errors of each plant side phase.
+With \eqref{eq:rollout} and \eqref{eq:OpenLoopComplete}, we may now define the resulting errors of each plant side mode.
 We will drop the initial error bound~$\epsilon_0$ in the following for brevity whenever it is zero.